ejelome/react-tododo/README.md

 - 1.2.4.
 Click `Create project`

 > **NOTE:** <br />
-> Set `Templates` as `Automated kanban with reviews` if developing with other developers.
+> Set `Templates` as `Automated kanban with reviews` if working with other developers.

 #### 1.3.
 Issues